chaohuang/mirror_mmetric/README.md

   -h, --help              Print usage

  equ mode options:
-      --epsilon arg  floating point value, error threshold in equality comparison. if not set use memcmp. (default: 0.0)
+      --epsilon arg  Used for point cloud comparison only.
+Distance threshold in world units for "equality" comparison.
+If 0.0 use strict equality (no distace computation). (default: 0.0) --earlyReturn  Return as soon as a difference is found (faster).
+                     Otherwise provide more complete report (slower). (default: true)
+      --unoriented   If set, comparison will not consider faces orientation for comparisons.

  pcc mode options:
       --singlePass          Force running a single pass, where the loop is